 Common Forms of Alternative Dispute Resolution (ADR) in Michigan

-The most common forms of ADR for civil cases are conciliation, mediation, arbitration, neutral evaluation, settlement conferences and community dispute resolution programs.
+The most common forms of ADR for civil cases are mediation, arbitration, neutral evaluation, settlement conferences and community dispute resolution programs.

-Mediation is more formal but still leaves control of the outcome to the parties.
+Mediation, commonly also referred to as facilitation, leaves control of the outcome to the parties.
 An impartial mediator helps the parties try to reach a mutually acceptable resolution to the dispute.